 - Various categorical variables have values that contain low-frequency occurrences (e.g., job seems to have many blue-collar, technician, services, and management values, but professions like housemaid occur infrequently).
 It is better to reclassify low-frequency occurrences into categories labeled other or miscellaneous.

 For the first point, summaries allows us to invoke aggregate functions on columns in the database.
-Note how we invoke these in R-style (using the function names mean and sd); under the hood, this action is translated into their HP Vertica equivalents, AVG and STDDEV.
+Note how we invoke these in R-style (using the function names mean and sd); under the hood, this action is translated into their Vertica equivalents, AVG and STDDEV.

 m_sd <- summarise(orig,m_age=mean(age),std_age=sd(age),m_c

-Following the computation of the means and the standard deviations, we use mutate to define new columns as functions of existing ones (collect moves results from HP Vertica to the R session).
+Following the computation of the means and the standard deviations, we use mutate to define new columns as functions of existing ones (collect moves results from Vertica to the R session).
 Then we select the columns we want to proceed with (rejecting the non-normalized data in the original table).

 z <- collect(m_sd)